MOA 180 - Health Information Management & HIPAA » Fall 2022 » Week 5 Quiz

 The written notification that must be signed by the patient or legal representative that was established by HIPAA is the:

-Notice of Patient Rights.
+A. Notice of Privacy.

-Notice of Privacy.
+B. Notice of Privacy Practices.

-Notice of Practice.
+C. Notice of Practice.

 Question #9